basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 To avoid these problems, you should [[enable active anti-entropy|Managing Active Anti-Entropy##Enabling-Active-Anti-Entropy]] in your cluster.

+## Strong Consistency and Bitcask

+One feature that is offered by Riak's optional [[Bitcask]] backend is [[object expiry|Bitcask#Configuring-Bitcask]].
+If you are using strong consistency and Bitcask together, you should be aware that object metadata is often updated by the strong consistency subsystem during leader changes, which typically take place when nodes go down or during network partitions.
+When these metadata updates take place, the time to live (TTL) of the object is refreshed, which can lead to general unpreditably in objects' TTL.
+Although leader changes will be rare in many clusters, we nonetheless recommend that you use object expiry in strongly consistent buckets only in situations when these occasional irregularities are acceptable.

 ## Important Caveats

 The following Riak features are not currently available in strongly